ubante/oven/src/main/java/com/ubante/oven/sixNimmt/README.md

 https://en.wikipedia.org/wiki/6_Nimmt!

-Use Game.run() to play a single game.
+Use SingleGameRunner to play a single game.

 ## glossary
-* game: what you think it is
+* game: a series of rounds until a player has a negative score
 * row: a series of cards in ascending order
 * turn: a chance for each player to select a card
 * round: a reset of the board and players' hands